ABOUT THE AUTHOR KATHRYN MARSDEN

 'Here, at whatever hour you come, you will find light and help and human kindness' Dr Albert Schweitzer

 Kathryn has been called a ‘communicator supreme’ and it’s true that she loves nothing more than to spread the word that good food is the root cause of good health and that getting the diet right doesn’t have to be hard work.
 She hates extreme regimes with a passion and believes unwaveringly in balanced healthy eating but is also certain that one of the best sources of nourishment is a sense of humour.
-She has an unquenchable interest in all things digestive and bowel, especially if it farts, burps, bloats or belches - which is why she had so much fun writing the incredibly successful Good Gut Healing.
+She has an unquenchable interest in all things digestive and bowel, especially if it farts, burps, bloats or belches - which is why she had so much fun writing the incredibly successful Good Gut Healing, so popular that it is now in its 15th Reprint!
 In between getting excited about people’s excreta, she’s traipsed to many a far distant shore to present nutrition lectures and seminars on health and fitness and really enjoyed the several years spent in adult education where she says she learned more from her students that she ever did from text books.

 Kathryn is an expert in the use of therapeutic nutrition, a method of introducing dietary changes which have been found to help: